-The three principal standing committees of the Board are the Audit, Nominations and Remuneration Committees.
+The three principal standing committees of the Board are the Audit and Risk, Nominations and Remuneration Committees.

-The Audit Committee comprises Barry Gamble and Steven Harris and is chaired by Barry Gamble.
+The Audit and Risk Committee comprises Barry Gamble and Steven Harris and is chaired by Barry Gamble.
 The Company’s Auditor is normally in attendance.
-The Audit Committee reviews the external audit activities, monitors compliance with statutory requirements for financial reporting and reviews the half year and annual financial statements before they are presented to the Board for approval.
-The Audit Committee also keeps under review the scope and results of the audit and its cost effectiveness and the independence and objectivity of the Auditor and the effectiveness of the Group’s internal control systems.
+The Audit and Risk Committee reviews the external audit activities, monitors compliance with statutory requirements for financial reporting and reviews the half year and annual financial statements before they are presented to the Board for approval.
+The Audit and Risk Committee also keeps under review the scope and results of the audit and its cost effectiveness and the independence and objectivity of the Auditor and the effectiveness of the Group’s internal control systems.

 The Nominations Committee comprises Barry Gamble and Steven Harris and is chaired by Barry Gamble.
 The Committee nominates candidates (both executive and non-executive) for the approval of the Board to fill vacancies or appoint additional persons to the Board.
 It also makes recommendations regarding the composition and balance of the Board.